HasnainAli47/SlashByte-Studios-Assignment/README.md

 # Backend
 I have developed the backend in express
 # FrontEnd
-I have used Material UI for responsiveness
+I have used Material UI for responsiveness and appealing look
 # Picture
 Pictures are attached to see the output of the program